Casio F-91W: Operation

 The time or date is adjusted by pressing the lower left button three times to bring the watch to time adjustment mode.
-The top left button is used to cycle through seconds, hours, minutes, month, date, day, and normal mode.
+The top left button is used to cycle through seconds, hours, minutes, month, date, day and normal mode.
 The right button is used to adjust the flashing value displayed.
 Unlike any other value, the seconds can only be zeroed.
 Should this happen before 30 seconds, the watch will zero in at the beginning of the current minute.
 After 30 seconds it will start the next minute as displayed.
 When the adjustments are finished, the bottom left button can be pressed once to return the watch to normal mode.

-The watch display shows the day of the week, day of the month, hour, minute, seconds, and the signs PM in the afternoon – or 24H (24-hour clock) – at all times, the alarm signal status (bar of vertical lines), and the hourly signal status (double beep on the hour, shown as a bell) are present when activated in the alarm mode.
+The watch display shows the day of the week, day of the month, hour, minute, seconds and the signs PM in the afternoon – or 24H (24-hour clock) – at all times, the alarm signal status (bar of vertical lines), and the hourly signal status (double beep on the hour, shown as a bell) are present when activated in the alarm mode.

-In stopwatch mode, minutes, seconds, and hundredths of a second are shown.
+In stopwatch mode, minutes, seconds and hundredths of a second are shown.

 Usage in terrorism

+The US government became suspicious of Afghans who wore Casio watches due to their ability to be used as timers for improvised explosive devices, a tactic favored by al-Qaeda.

 According to secret documents issued to interrogators at Guantanamo Bay, obtained and released by The Guardian, "the Casio F-91W digital watch was declared to be 'the sign of al-Qaeda' and a contributing factor to continued detention of prisoners by the analysts stationed at Guantanamo Bay.
-Briefing documents used to train staff in assessing the threat level of new detainees advise that possession of the F-91W and the A159W – available online for as little as £4 – suggests the wearer has been trained in bomb making by al-Qaeda in Afghanistan."
+Briefing documents used to train staff in assessing the threat level of new detainees advise that possession of the F-91W and the A159W, available online for as little as £4, suggests the wearer has been trained in bomb making by al-Qaeda in Afghanistan."
 United States military intelligence officials have identified the F-91W as a watch that terrorists use in constructing time bombs.

 This association was highlighted in the Denbeaux study, and may have been used in some cases at Guantanamo Bay.
 An article published in The Washington Post in 1996 reported that Abdul Hakim Murad, Wali Khan Amin Shah, and Ramzi Ahmed Yousef had developed techniques to use commonly available Casio digital watches to detonate time bombs.
 Casio watches were mentioned almost 150 times in prisoner assessments from Guantanamo.